oscarduque9713/DBT_TRACKING_PORTFOLIO/models/marts/README.md

-📊 Modelos DMT MARTS
+📊 DMT MARTS models

-Este modelo crea un data mart dimensional optimizado para reporting y análisis de posiciones de inversión, con métricas acumuladas y agregaciones mensuales.
+This model creates a data mart optimized for reporting and analysis of portfolio tracking, with measures acumulated y no acumulated.

-🎯Objetivos del Data Mart
+🎯Objectives Data Mart

-1. Performance optimizada: Estructura pre-agregada para consultas rápidas.

-2. Análisis temporal: Tendencia mensual y acumulados.

-3. Multidivisa: Métricas consistentes en múltiples monedas.

-4. Consistencia: Datos listos para consumo en herramientas de BI.

-Transformaciones aplicadas:

-- Agregación temporal: Consolidación de datos a nivel mensual
+1. Performance optimized: Pre aggregated structure for faster queries.

+2. Temporal analysis: monthly and accumulated trends.

+3. Multicurrency: consistent metrics across LC, EUR and USD.

+4. Consistency: Data ready to use in toools BI.

+Transformations applied:

+- Temporal aggregation: Consolidates data by month.

-- Fecha de reporte: Último día de cada mes (DATEADD(DAY, -1, DATEADD(MONTH, 1, ...)))
+- Report date: Uses the last day of each month (DATEADD(DAY, -1, DATEADD(MONTH, 1, ...)))

-- Agrupación: Por cuenta, mes, divisa y descripción de divisa

-- Sumatorias: Agregación de costos y valores de posición en todas las divisas

-- Redondeo: Precisión consistente de 3 decimales.

-Métricas calculadas:

-- Valores mensuales: Costo y posición por mes en LC, EUR y USD

-- Acumulados anuales: Suma acumulada por cuenta y divisa a través del tiempo
+- Grouping dimensions: by account, month, currency and currency description.

+- Totals: aggregates cost and position in each currency.

+- Rounding: ensures consistent accuracy in 3 decimals.

+Calculated metrics:

+- Monthly values: Cost and position by month, LC, EUR and USD.

+- Accumulated totals: calculates sum by account and currency over the time.

-- Window functions: Uso de OVER(PARTITION BY...
-ORDER BY...) para cálculos acumulativos
+- Window functions: Uses OVER(PARTITION BY...
+ORDER BY...) by acumulated calculates.

+👉 With this mart, business users and BI tools can efficiently explore trends, exposures, and performance across time and multiple currencies, with data already pre-aggregated for optimal performance.